rkiman/wdwarfdate/README.md

 The output of this method is one plot:

-1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_fast_test_distributions.png which contains the distribution of all the parameter of the white dwarf: the sampled parameters (main sequence and cooling age) and the likelihood evaluations for the dependent parameters (final mass, initial mass and total age), but obtained with the *fast_test* method described above.
+1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_fast_test_distributions.png which contains the distribution of all the parameter of the white dwarf: the sampled parameters (main sequence and cooling age) and the dependent parameters (final mass, initial mass and total age), but obtained with the *fast_test* method described above.

 For more explanation and examples checkout the [documentation](https://wdwarfdate.readthedocs.io/en/latest/) (under construction).